ArcsaberkxL/PACIAE_23_leading/README.md

 # The parton and hadron cascade model PACIAE

-PACIAE model is a The PACIAE model is a multipurpose Monte Carlo event generator developed to describe a wide range of collisions, including hadron-hadron interactions, hadron interactions off nuclei, and nucleus-nucleus collisions.
+The PACIAE model is a multipurpose Monte Carlo event generator developed to describe a wide range of collisions, including hadron-hadron interactions, hadron interactions off nuclei, and nucleus-nucleus collisions.
 It is built based on PYTHIA-6.4 and incorporates parton and hadron rescattering stages to take care of the nuclear medium effects.

 ## Install